mlallan1307/cs414-f17-801-skynet/Documentation/Development Docs/Refactoring List.md

 * Created AccountManager class in domain.utilities so that the UI classes are not responsible for checking all user types (Manager & Trainer) when validating login information, recovering username, or resetting password.
 Using a new UserType enum, it can return the account type if the login information is correct (Lower coupling).
 	* Login and recover username were removed from the Manager and Trainer controllers.
 * A class designed for system initialization was created, InitializeSystem.
 This class calls all the controller initialize methods which were called by the UI launcher.
+* Split the create* functionality into build* and add*, which build the object and add the object to the static list (respectively).
+Updated UI methods that used this functionality.
+This change allows the long parameter list to be in the build* method and taken out of the create* and replace* methods (In the controllers), as well as reducing code duplication.

 ----------